 Truly, no United States Veteran, who served in our armed forces, should be homeless in America.

-The Veterans' Outreach Grace Center (VOCG) will be a general wellness center through which veterans and their families can access accurate identification of the services to facilitate their reintegration into civilian life, be it their physical, psychological, educational, financial or vocational needs.
+The Grace Veterans Center will be a general wellness center through which veterans and their families can access accurate identification of the services to facilitate their reintegration into civilian life, be it their physical, psychological, educational, financial or vocational needs.